bbvox/lines-svg/README.md

 ## About the project

 LinesSvg is a financial chart library based on snapsvg.
 You can use it to create HTML5 forex/stock asset charts.
-The library support time based graphics, toolset for end user draw, animation of data and store in PNG or Canvas.
+The library support time based graphics, toolset for end users draw, animation of data and store in PNG or Canvas.

 Currently script/library support these types of charts:
  1. Linear chart